lnacquaroli/LaTeXOldBooks/README.md

-# DigitizeBooks
+# LatexedOldBooks

-Collection of old scientific books digitized into LaTeX.
+Collection of old scientific old books digitized into LaTeX.